Utes on a 30k budget? Here's 10 of NZ's best workhorse bargains

-Utes now dominate the domestic registration charts, making up the majority of the top five.
-But for those who aren't looking to buy new, there's also a well supported second-hand space packed with all sorts of decent, low-kilometre utes available for barely more than the price of a new Toyota Corolla.
+For those who aren't looking to buy new, there's also a well supported second-hand space packed with all sorts of decent, low-kilometre utes available for barely more than the price of a new Toyota Corolla.

 Here's 10 of the best, as currently listed on Driven.

 For many shopping for a ute in this price bracket, the Mitsubishi Triton will be the default choice.
 This is particularly true at the moment, with some of the manufacturer's last generation models still being run out the door.

 Thos models include this silver number, which is essentially a brand new ute with its 1000km on the clock and $29,990 price-tag.
 It's still based on the same platform as the new Triton, and features the same 2.4-litre engine, plus a similar cabin and infotainment interface.

 The notion of buying a European ute would've seemed farcical a decade or two ago.
 But not only is it now possible, but also surprisingly logical.

 The Volkswagen Amarok hasn't had many changes since it first hit the market in 2010.
 That can sometimes be a sign of complacency, but it can also indicate an 'if it ain't broke' attitude.
 And there's not much broken with the Amarok.